SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Editing subtenant properties

-To edit subtenants, click on the desired subtenant or click **Edit** in the context menu accessible through the menu icon.
+To edit subtenants, click on the desired subtenant or click **Edit** in the context menu accessible through the Menu icon.

 In the "Properties" tab, all fields are editable except of the ID and the administrator's username.
 For details on the fields refer to [Creating sub-tenants](#creating-tenants).